GSA/fedramp-gov/pages/documents.md

   </tr>
   <tr>
     <td><a href="{{site.baseurl}}/assets/resources/documents/CSP_Timeliness_and_Accuracy_of_Testing_Requirements.pdf">Timeliness and Accuracy of Testing Requirements</a></td>
-    <td>This document outlines the timeliness and accuracy of testing requirements for evidence associated with an authorization package prior to a Cloud Service Provider (CSP) entering the FedRAMP Joint Authorization Board (JAB) Provisional Authorization to Operate (P-ATO) process. </td>
+    <td>This document outlines the timeliness and accuracy of testing requirements for evidence associated with an authorization package prior to a CSP entering the FedRAMP JAB P-ATO process. </td>
     <td><a class="icon-link" href="{{site.baseurl}}/assets/resources/documents/CSP_Timeliness_and_Accuracy_of_Testing_Requirements.pdf"><i class="fas fa-file-pdf"></i>
     <p class="icon-text">PDF</p></a>
     </td>